Sunday, November 30, 2008

 The GOP Future Lies With Republican Governors?

 It's a pretty accurate statement overall.
 With the Democrats holding most of the Congressional seats, there won't be as many conservative policies passed.
 Because the GOP members of Congress won't be able to pass as many Republican-supported bills, the focus will then be forwarded to the Governors.
 It'll be interesting to see over the next four years, which GOP Governors step up to the plate.
-Some governors that have been talked about recently as possible presidential candidates in 2012 are Charlie Crist of Florida,
+Some governors that have been talked about recently as possible presidential candidates in 2012 are Charlie Crist of Florida, Tim Pawlenty of Minnesota and Bobby Jindal of Louisiana, and most noticeably, Sarah Palin of Alaska.

 Overall, the Republican party is going to have to be pretty careful over the next few years.
 They are going to have to make sure and keep the current Republican Congressional and Gubernatorial seats as well as maintain good publicity that will show the public that the Republican Party is what the U.S. needs for a successful future.
 If they gain the public's trust again, they will be back on track for a possible win in 2012.